jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

     >system.time(read.table('UCI HAR Dataset/train/X_train.txt'))
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;user  system elapsed
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;33.874   0.247  34.340

+    The column headers for a data frame constructed from a matrix will be prefixed with 'V'.
+The column headers for a data frame constructed with read.table will be prefixed with 'X'.
+After making the column names identical, one can see that the resulting data frames are identical:
+    >identical(dfrt, dfm)
+    [1] TRUE

 3. The two data frames are then merged together with rbind().
 Column names for the features columns are labeled with a readLines() of features.txt.